apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 The Chinchilla paper states very simply that to train a bigger model, you need more data.
 To stay in the compute optimal regime, the amount of data you need is proportional to the parameter count, leading to logarithmic improvements in the loss.
 This results in a quadratic (or more when you consider the memory ramifications of backprop) increase in the cost of training.

 Let's think about what this means in practice though.
-The Chincilla paper makes one load bearing assumption which is almost never true in practice.
+The Chinchilla paper makes one load bearing assumption which is almost never true in practice.
 It assumes that all data is created equal.

 But, this is clearly not true.
 Labs aren't dumb.
 Recall that data filtering is OP.
 Suppose you scrape your 1000 TB, and filter it down to 10 TB.
 In Chinchilla, on the models they were training, for every parameter they needed ~20 tokens to stay on the compute optimality curve.
 Now suppose we decide to double the size of the model.
 We need about twice as much data.
 Half of the data in this new larger dataset is such low quality that we would have previously thrown it out.
 The dataset is worse.